All Episodes

 And that universe of lies will shrink if Americans tell the truth and don't fall victim to intimidation tactics of these kind of thugs.

-Fox News.com, the CEOs of some of the country's biggest companies are being summoned to Washington to defend claims the health care reform law would cost a millions.
+Foxnews.com, the CEOs of some of the country's biggest companies are being summoned to Washington to defend claims the health care reform law would cost them millions.

 A move that Republicans say amounts to intimidation.

-Henry Waxman, chairman of the House Energy and Commerce Committee, fired off letters last week to the heads of Caterpillar Verizon ATT and John Deere after they and other firms reported the health care overhaul would dig deep into their bottom lines.
+Henry Waxman, chairman of the House Energy and Commerce Committee, fired off letters last week to the heads of Caterpillar Verizon, ATT, and John Deere after they and other firms reported the health care overhaul would dig deep in their bottom lines.

 Waxman called these estimates a matter of concern and said they appear to conflict with independent analyses, showing the law would lead to a decrease in premium costs for large companies.